 Hydraulics I and Exercises(2)

-Achievement confirmation: Comprehension assessment will be conducted.
+Feedback

+[Course requirements]

 Having taken the credits for standard liberal arts mathematics, including calculus and basic linear algebra, and standard liberal arts physics, including mechanics and basic electromagnetism ([Fundamental Physics A] and [Fundamental Physics B]).
 Having taken the credits for [Advanced Dynamics] is preferable.

+[Evaluation methods and policy]

 Grades will be based on a comprehensive assessment by the final exam and the intermediate exams (50 marks for the intermediate exam and 50 marks for the final exam, for a total of 100 marks).

+[Textbooks]

 Printed materials will be distributed as necessary for the exercises.

+[References, etc.]

+(Reference books)

+non

+[Study outside of class (preparation and review)]

 Review of lecture content and revision of exercises

+(Other information (office hours, etc.))

 Supplementary examination and reexamination will not be conducted.
 However, this excludes reasons such as unprecedented infectious diseases that the university requires that attendance be prohibited.
 Lectures are conducted along with exercises.
 How to get in touch with instructors is announced during lecture and exercise.
-Information will be announced via PandA or KULASIS, etc.
+Information will be announced via PandA or KULASIS, etc. Please visit KULASIS to find out about office hours.

+Please visit KULASIS to find out about office hours.

-Course nu e number U-ENG23 33541 LE73 Course title (and course title in English) Hydraul Hydraul Instructor's name, job title, and department of affiliation Graduate School of Engineering Professor,GOTOH HITOSHI Graduate School of Engineering Professor,HARADA EIJI Graduate School of Engineering Associate Professor,KHAYYER ABBAS Graduate School of Engineering Associate Professor,IKARI HIROYUKI Graduate School of Engineering Associate Professor,ONDA SHINICHIROU Target year 3rd y ear students o or above Number credits of 2 Year /semesters 2024/First semester Days and periods 4 Class style Lecture (Face-t e to-face course) Language of instruction English
+Course nu r U-EN U-ENG23 33541 LE73 - Hydraulics II Hydraulics II Instructor's name, job title, and department of affiliation Graduate School of Engineering Professor,GOTOH HITOSHI Graduate School of Engineering Professor,HARADA EIJI Graduate School of Engineering Associate Professor,KHAYYER ABBAS Graduate School of Engineering Associate Professor,IKARI HIROYUKI Graduate School of Engineering Associate Professor,ONDA SHINICHIROU Target yea r 3 Brd year students o or above Number credits of 2 Year /semesters 2025/First semester Days and Tue periods ue.4 Class s style Lecture (Face-to to-face course) Language of instruction English